jeroenpardon/skin.refocus/README.md

 ============

 ### Warning !
-Master branch is very early Kodi 17.0 / Krypton and should be considered unstable.
-No support, if something breaks you get to keep the pieces.
-Use the Jarvis branch on Kodi 16 instead.
+This project is no longer being actively maintained.
+The master branch should run without big problems on Kodi 17.0 / Krypton however.

+I have started a new skin for Kodi called Grid.
+At the moment it is in private beta, but you can see a preview [here](https://forum.kodi.tv/showthread.php?tid=318152).

 ### About
 reFocus is a graphical interface for Kodi that understands your media is what truly matters.
 Elegance, simplicity, refinement, consistency and balanced design are keywords for this skin.